 Dear Mt.
 Tabor Church Family & Friends,

-The session of MTPC decided to suspend all public gatherings in the building beginning Monday, March 16 through March 31, and suspend all worship services from March 15 through March 31.
-We will continue to update this time frame as more information comes from the Oregon Health Authority and our church leaders.
+The session of MTPC decided to suspend all public gatherings in the building until it is safe to gather again.
+In this, we participate with our state, our nation and our world in slowing the path of the Corona virus.
+In this, we give life and hope, especially to the most vulnerable.
+We will continue to update this site as more information comes from the Oregon Health Authority and our church leaders.

 While public gatherings are suspended, we will be offering opportunities to gather online through the Zoom platform.
 One can participate in a Zoom meeting by computer, tablet, smart phone, or one can dial in to participate with audio only.
 We will email links to the congregation and encourage you to share them with your friends, who also need support and human interaction during these times.